Nunezjhon/GridWorld/README.md

 The World:  The world is kind of boring.
 It is an RxC grid (rows and columns).
 Each entry on the grid is called a district and is referred to by its row r and column c
-We’ll sometimes refer to such a district as Dr,c.
+Weâ€™ll sometimes refer to such a district as Dr,c.

 The People:  Then there are the people; each person is uniquely identified by an integer ID (like a social security number).
 Person IDs start at zero.
 Each living person resides in one (and only one) of the districts.